Live Squad: Continued success

+Quad Studios shooting

 On the night of November 30, 1994, Stretch was with Tupac when he was attacked at Quad Recording Studios in Manhattan.
 Tupac had been hired by drug dealer and fledgling music manager Jimmy Henchman to record a feature for his artist Little Shawn's single "Dom Perignon", and Tupac, unsure of the situation, went to the studio with Stretch and two others.
 Upon arrival they saw The Notorious B.I.G.'s associates Lil' Cease and the Bad Boy camp, as the rapper was also there recording for the song, and their tensions were eased - but entering the building lobby they were held at gunpoint by three men and Tupac was robbed, shot and beaten.
 Both Stretch and Biggie went to the hospital to visit Tupac, but were unable to see him as he was in surgery.
 Shakur stated that he believed the robbery to be a cover for the attack, and began to openly speculate that Henchman, Biggie, and the others may have been involved.

 Stretch and Tupac were still friends when Pac was sent to jail on 14 February 1995 for sexual assault charges, but their friendship quickly deteriorated after he learned that Stretch was still doing shows with The Notorious B.I.G. even though he had accused the rapper of being involved in his shooting.
 In a jailhouse interview with VIBE Magazine, Tupac insinuated Stretch, an imposing figure at 6'8", should have done more to help him and was surprisingly out of harm's way: "I was, like, 'What should I do?'
 I’m thinking Stretch is going to fight; he was towering over those niggas.
 From what I know about the criminal element, if niggas come to rob you, they always hit the big nigga first.
 But they didn’t touch Stretch; they came straight to me."
 By the time Me Against The World was released a month later, Stretch had been removed from the single "So Many Tears".
 In one of Tupac's letters from jail, he listed all of his enemies with their names crossed out - with Stretch's name last.